mattermost/mattermost-handbook-1/source/guides/leadership-meetings.md

 ### Process

-- **MLT Daily - 10:01am to 10:11am SF Time** - Daily check-in on administrative and hot topic items
+#### MLT Daily - 10:01am to 10:11am SF Time

+- Daily check-in on administrative and hot topic items

-- **Scoreboard Review - 10:11am to 10:45am SF Time** - Review sales, marketing and support numbers to flag and discuss issues
+#### Scoreboard Review - 10:11am to 10:45am SF Time

+- Review sales, marketing and support numbers to flag and discuss issues

-- **Tactical Agenda** - **10:45am to 11:10am ST Time** - Talk through queued items, 5m max per topic.
+#### Tactical Agenda - 10:45am to 11:10am ST Time

+- Talk through queued items, 5m max per topic.
 Resolve or find next step

-- **Decisions/Actions** - **11:10am to 11:20am SF Time** - Agree on decisions and actions
+#### Decisions/Actions - 11:10am to 11:20am SF Time

+- Agree on decisions and actions

-- **Cascading Communications - 11:20am to 11:25am SF Time** - Agree on what and when to communicate to directs and rest of company
+#### Cascading Communications - 11:20am to 11:25am SF Time

+- Agree on what and when to communicate to directs and rest of company

 ## Monthly Strategic